allegroai/clearml-docs/docs/webapp/webapp_exp_tuning.md

 Add, change, or delete hyperparameters, which are organized in the **ClearML Web UI** in the following sections:

-* **Args** - Command line arguments and all older experiments parameters, except TensorFlow definitions (logged from code, `argparse` argument automatic logging).
+* **Args** - Command line arguments and all other experiment parameters, except TensorFlow definitions (logged from code, `argparse` argument automatic logging).

 * **TF_DEFINE** - TensorFlow definitions (from code, TF_DEFINEs automatic logging).